abhilashak/coffee-shop/README.md

 This software describes how you can spend a day at the coffee shop by shopping a bunch of items in which some are free, some get discounted with other items.

+* Project Description

+1. One shop item is FREE with other item
+2. One shop item get at a discount (on price, not on tax) with other item
+3. One shop item is neither free nor discount
+4. The above info has been added upon a probability criteria (in seeding data)
+5. The price is calculated on selected items.
+Price + tax will be the total cost of each item
+6. Payment successful is shown in the screen

-* How to up and run this software
+# How to up and run this software

     1. Install Ruby 2.7.2
     2. Install Mysql, Git